jenee/ScrabbleSuggester/README.txt

 --------------------------
 The

+ Now, to decide on the on-disc storage method.
+    I could:
+    (1) write the score/word tuples into a file, then sort that file by number (2) write a file for each score, and put words with that score into those files (3) Use a (serializable) hash table, where the score is the key, and the value is a list of words with that score.
+    (4) throw pre-computing scores out all together, and make files for words that contain each letter.
+Then, when I get a sequence of letters, Find all the lines that the "letter" files have in common, and only search those words.
+       This could take up a lot more space, because of storing duplicate words, but could potentially be faster.
+This method could also be combined with other methods that optimize for searching highest-scoring words first.
+I'd have to account for duplicate letters somehow, when creating and when using the files created.

 (1) read dict into program
 (2) sort from highest to lowest score
 (3) From sorted list of words, write into words-containing-<letter> files